-The total budget available for the Competition is up to £60m, split evenly between Stream 1 and 2.
-Any remaining budget from Stream 2 may be transferred to Stream 1 Phase 2, additionally budget can be transferred from Stream 1 Phase 2 to Stream 2.
+The total budget available for the HYS2 Competition is up to £60m (excluding VAT), shared between Stream 1 and 2.
 BEIS reserves the right to allocate more or less than the total budget depending on the number and quality of applications received and budget availability.